stepleton/NeoWidEx/CONTRIBUTING.md

 1. The contribution is explicitly released into the public domain.
 Refer to the documentation at http://unlicense.org/, subsection "Unlicensing Contributions" for suggestions on how to do this.
-It's your responsibility to make sure that neither your employer---nor anyone in the world, ultimately, including yourself---has any claim on the code you contribute.
+It's your responsibility to make sure that your employer---or anyone in the world, ultimately, including yourself---can express no claim on the code you contribute.

-2. The contribution adheres scrupulously to the original author's undocumented (albeit fairly consistent) style preferences, including commenting nearly all insructions with a short statement featuring no ending punctuation.
+2. The contribution adheres scrupulously to the original author's undocumented (albeit fairly consistent) style preferences, including commenting nearly all instructions with a short statement featuring no ending punctuation.

 NeoWidEx is a tidy garden kept by a naive and inexperienced gardener.
 These rules are stipulated with his ease and comfort as their chief priority :smile:.